timoles/bachelor-arbeit/README.md

 * validate lua script

 * lua script through string limited to xx thousand characters (under 20k ober 10k) (also formatting is shit)

+* change in lua script "encrypt" to "encode"

+* how to make c implementation of malleable as flexible as possible

 # Bisherige Schritte